swasti324/Data-Science-S25/challenges/c02-michelson-assignment.md

 | 2            |  39 | 299858.5 |
 | 1            |  15 | 299808.0 |

+**Observations**:

+\- Write your observations here! -

+Overall the numbers seem pretty close.

-**Observations**: - Write your observations here! - (Your response here) - Why might your table differ from Michelson’s?
+- Why might your table differ from Michelson’s?

+These numbers might be affected by error during Michelson’s experimentation and data collection or he rounded his numbers when documenting them.
+Considering these are huge numbers he may have determined that the last digit was not so significant.

 The Velocity likely correlates to the distinctness of the image.
 As mentioned earlier, the levels of distinctness measure the level of